virtualsatellite/VirtualSatellite4-FreeCAD-mod/README.md

 This program is based on FreeCAD and Python.
 The following infrastructure is required:
  - FreeCAD 0.18 and higher (64bit)
  - A2plus Workbench 0.4.26 and higher
+ - Virtual Satellite 4

-## Quickstart for users
+## Quickstart for Users

 If you just want to use Virtual Satellite feel free to download it from the [Releases](https://github.com/virtualsatellite/VirtualSatellite4-FreeCAD-mod/releases) section here on GitHub.

-## Quickstart for developers
+## Quickstart for Developers

-You can use the Apache Ant script *build.xml* on Windows and Linux systems to install and setup FreeCAD.
+To set up your Eclipse IDE, run the Apache ANT *build.xml*.
+It works for Windows and Linux systems.
-The Ant script will:
+The Ant script is performing the following steps:
 1. Install FreeCAD.
 2. Install the A2plus Workbench.
+3. Apply need patches (To fix some interim bugs in FreeCAD)

-If you have FreeCAD installed, you can:
+If you have FreeCAD already installed and you only want to install this extension, please follow these steps:
-1. Create a new folder in the _mod_ subdirectory of FreeCAD.
+1. Find the default configuration path to FreeCAD (e.g. `~/.FreeCAD/` on Linux)
+2. Type `cd path/to/your/.FreeCAD/Mod` to change directory  to your default configuration _Mod_ subdirectory.
-2. Copy the zip file from the releases into this directory.
+3. Download the extension zip file (from [Releases](https://github.com/virtualsatellite/VirtualSatellite4-FreeCAD-mod/releases)) into this directory and unzip it.
-3. Unzip the file.
-4. Start FreeCAD.
+4. Start or Restart FreeCAD.

+**Note:** You can get the configuration directory by using the FreeCAD's python console: `FreeCAD.ConfigGet("UserAppData")`

+**Note:** A `git clone` method compared to copying and unzipping is preferred.
+Updates are conveniently done with a simple `git fetch` instead of needing to re-download the zip file and unzipping it.

 The Virtual Satellite Workbench is now available in FreeCAD

 ## Travis CI and Releases

-Tarvis CI is set-up to start a build job for every branch and every new commit to the repository.
+Travis CI is set-up to start a build job for every branch and every new commit to the repository.
 It executes all relevant tests.
 Making a successful pull-request into development requires all tests to pass.

 Starting a Travis CI job on development deploys all relevant artifacts.